mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 ```bash
 // Data Grid specific
 npx @mui/x-codemod@next v7.0.0/data-grid/preset-safe <path>

 // Target other MUI X components as well
 npx @mui/x-codemod@next v7.0.0/preset-safe <path>
 ```

 :::info
-If you want to run the codemods one by one, check out the codemods included in the [preset-safe codemod for data grid](https://github.com/mui/mui-x/blob/HEAD/packages/x-codemod/README.md#preset-safe-for-data-grid-v700) for more details.
+If you want to run the codemods one by one, check out the codemods included in the [preset-safe codemod for the Data Grid](https://github.com/mui/mui-x/blob/HEAD/packages/x-codemod/README.md#preset-safe-for-data-grid-v700) for more details.
 :::

 Breaking changes that are handled by `preset-safe` codemod are denoted by a ✅ emoji in the table of contents on the right side of the screen or next to the specific point that is handled by it.